-Nearly four billion people, or more than half the world's population, live in urban environments.
-Xavier's MA in Urban Sustainability recruits students with varied backgrounds in business, policy and planning, humanities and social-impact sciences and then challenges them to develop a deeper understanding of urban systems and sustainable best practices, in order to pursue careers that will lead the public and private sector to make positive change.
+Xavier’s MA in Urban and Regional Sustainability recruits students with varied backgrounds in business, social science, the humanities, policy and planning and challenges them to develop a deeper understanding of urban and regional systems and sustainable best practices.
+Our graduates pursue careers as leaders and advocates committed to making changes to public and private organizations that contribute to a more sustainable future.

 To be considered for admission as a degree-seeking graduate student, students must first submit the following to the Office of Graduate Admission:

 - Completed application.
 Apply online at Xavier.edu/grad where you can register for an account and start your application by selecting "Graduate Studies."